A time of crisis

-The Covid* pandemic is first and foremost a human tragedy.
-At the time of writing, there have been more than 1.5 million confirmed cases and more than 88 500 confirmed deaths.
-Joseph Stalin famously said that, although any death is a tragedy, a million amounts to no more than a statistic.
-And, as we all become increasingly numb to these large numbers, we need to keep reminding ourselves that behind each of those numbers is a human story.
+THE COVID* PANDEMIC is first and foremost a human tragedy.
+At the time of writing, there have been more than 2.5 million confirmed cases and more than 170 000 confirmed deaths.
+As we all become increasingly numb to these large numbers, we need to keep reminding ourselves that behind each of those numbers is a human story.

 The choice of which measures to implement, and when, has varied across countries.
 First prize is the early use of targeted measures, which, if executed well, reduce the need for more heavy-handed and indiscriminate measures later.
-This is the path taken by most of Asia (China, Hong Kong, Singapore, South Korea and Japan).
-Responses differed, but the region has, to date, handled the epidemic very well and consequently has added to our conviction that Asian equities offer great value.
+This is the path taken by most of Asia (China, Hong Kong, Japan, Singapore, South Korea and Taiwan).
+Responses differed, but the region has, to date, handled the epidemic well and, consequently has added to our conviction that Asian equities offer great value.
 The region benefited from:

 - the experience it had with the outbreaks of SARS in 2002/2003 and MERS in 2015;